 One of the best ways to start understanding hex codes is to first learn about the RGB colors.
 The red, blue, and green lights behind your screen determine the RGB numbers and the colors you see on the front.

-You can alter these numbers to indicate to the video display unit the intensity of that specific color you want.
+You can alter these numbers to indicate the intensity of that specific color you want for the video display unit.

 There is no blue or green present in the above case, but it has the brightest red.
 To just get blue, use the combination RGB (0,0,255), and for green use RGB(0,255,0).
 If you want other colors, use a color value combination accordingly.
 An online hex color generator can help you explore all possible colors and find their hex codes.